lst68868/blackjack-for-card-counters/README.md

 Welcome to Blackjack!

 Players face an AI dealer in a classic game of Blackjack, coded according to the real sequence of play at a casino (cards are dealt, player hits until they choose to stand or, regrettably, bust.

+My primary purpose in creating this app is to provide a quick, simple "training simulator" for card-counting at a real casino!

 I created the app using vanilla JS, HTML5, and CSS3, with an emphasis on factoring my code usng OOP and an MVP framework.